What will I learn from this report?

 Since World Earth Day was first celebrated over half a century ago, environmental awareness has gone from being a marginal issue to becoming a shared concern around the world.

-Earth Day 2022 will mark the 51st anniversary of this celebration, and the theme this year is Restore Our Earth.
-With social distancing still in place for many of us in April, International Earth Day has gone digital.
+Earth Day 2023 will mark the 53st anniversary of this celebration, and the theme this year is "Invest in our planet"

 Climate change is affecting all ecosystems, causing new health problems and affecting the global economy.
 We have the opportunity to restore Mother Earth and address these problems.
 And we should do this not only because we care about the natural world, but because we live in it.
 A healthy planet is not an option, it is a necessity.